NiclasOlofsson/MiNET/README.md

 ## Why do this?

 This is actually a pet-project - a true father-son project that I do together with my son Oliver 6 years old.
 He is driving the requirements for this, doing much of prioritization of the order of implementation.
 He is a great fan of online-MCPE gaming, but still too young to play the "real deal".
-He also lacks the patient and understanding to laggy under-performant servers and the consequences of that.
+He also lacks the patience and understanding of laggy under-performant servers, and the consequences of that.
 He is also not a big fan of the kill-style game-modes around, so a sub-project of this is for him to create new kidz-friendly game-modes that we can implement in MiNET.
 Oliver was the one originally responsible for creating the scope of our project.

 And as he really likes to tell his mother these days "Mom, don't disturb daddy.
 He is working for me now!".
 6 years old, but I think you get the picture.
 I know he does.